Foreverland/SYNCPropertyMapper/README.md

 ## Excluding

-If you don't want to export attribute / relationship, you can prohibit exporting by adding `hyper.nonExportable` in the user info of the excluded attribute.
+If you don't want to export attribute / relationship, you can prohibit exporting by adding `hyper.nonExportable` in the user info of the excluded attribute or relationship.

 ![non-exportable](https://raw.githubusercontent.com/SyncDB/SYNCPropertyMapper/master/GitHub/non-exportable.png)